Sarah Naneix

 France/Switzerland

 Lila joined GICJ in February 2026 as a full time in person intern as part of a tripartite agreement with the Université Libre de Bruxelles.
 Originally from France and Switzerland, she is currently pursuing a master’s degree in international relations with a focus on peace, security and conflicts.
 She also holds a bachelor’s degree in political sciences and international relations from the Catholic University of Lille.
 Throughout her studies she has engaged with questions regarding women’s rights and gender-based violence, eastern European integration, international law and civil resistance.
 After completing her master’s degree, Lila aims at defending women’s rights and protecting civilians in armed conflicts, possibly in an NGO or in an international organization.
-At GICJ, Lila hopes to deepen her knowledge in human rights advocacy, contribute to advancing women’s rights and gain experience in the protection of human rights and conflict prevention.
+At GICJ, Lila hopes to deepen her knowledge in human rights advocacy, contribute to advancing women’s rights and gain training and experience in the protection of human rights and conflict prevention.
 She also wants to learn more about the international mechanisms of protection of human rights and hopes to be trained on critical and professional skills on writing reports and articles.

 Lila.jpeg